codeforsanjose/development-resources/Accessibility-Checklist.md

 * Limiting animation/motion - Minimize use of animation or allow user to control if animation is used
 * Video captions - Full text captions and transcripts for video content
 * [Fully semantic page structure and content flow](https://www.w3.org/TR/UNDERSTANDING-WCAG20/content-structure-separation-sequence.html) - Content is organized in a way that can be flowed through in a way that makes sense by assistive technologies with all parts using meaningful elements
+* Increase readability, simplify language - Complex sentences and words can create issues with reading and understanding your content, especially for users with disabilities
+* Use indicators in addition to color - Sometimes items are only color coded in your user interface.
+Items should have another differentiator such as an icon or descriptive text as a backup

 ## Resources